Code-Institute-Submissions/iKelvvv-MS4/README.md

 ### Edit profile page
 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
-Media | All media assets are displayed properly, no pixelation or stretched images and is responsive on all devices. | PASS Responsiveness | Check every element on page for consistent scalability in mobile, tablet and desktop view.| PASS Accessibility | Checked the accessibility of the page using lighthouse| PASS Edit profile form | Checked the form submits only when all required fields are filled out. | Pass If profile is has not been created | Checked to see if the user has created a profile, if not it will redirect the user to the create profile page | Pass
+Media | All media assets are displayed properly, have no pixelation or stretched images and is responsive on all devices. | PASS
+Responsiveness | Check every element on-page for consistent scalability in mobile, tablet and desktop view.| PASS Accessibility | Checked the accessibility of the page using lighthouse| PASS Edit profile form | Checked the form submits only when all required fields are filled out. | Pass If the profile has not been created | Checked to see if the user has created a profile, if not it will redirect the user to the create profile page | Pass

 ![edit_profile_google_lighthouse](documentation_assets/images/edit_profile_google_lighthouse.png)

 ### Register page
 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
-Media | All media assets are displayed properly, no pixelation or stretched images and is responsive on all devices. | PASS Responsiveness | Check every element on page for consistent scalability in mobile, tablet and desktop view.| PASS Accessibility | Checked the accessibility of the page using lighthouse| PASS Resgister form | Checked the form submits only when all required fields are filled out. | Pass Sign in link | Checked the sign in link redirects to the sign in page. | Pass
+Media | All media assets are displayed properly, have no pixelation or stretched images and is responsive on all devices. | PASS
+Responsiveness | Check every element on-page for consistent scalability in mobile, tablet and desktop view.| PASS Accessibility | Checked the accessibility of the page using lighthouse| PASS Register form | Checked the form submits only when all required fields are filled out. | Pass Sign in link | Checked the sign-in link redirects to the sign-in page. | Pass

 ![signup_google_lighthouse](documentation_assets/images/sign_up_google_lighthouse.png)

 ### Sign in page
 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
-Media | All media assets are displayed properly, no pixelation or stretched images and is responsive on all devices. | PASS Responsiveness | Check every element on page for consistent scalability in mobile, tablet and desktop view.| PASS Accessibility | Checked the accessibility of the page using lighthouse| PASS Sign in form | Checked the form submits only when all required fields are filled out. | Pass Signup link | Checked the signup link redirects to the signup page. | Pass
+Media | All media assets are displayed properly, have no pixelation or stretched images and is responsive on all devices. | PASS
+Responsiveness | Check every element on-page for consistent scalability in mobile, tablet and desktop view.| PASS Accessibility | Checked the accessibility of the page using lighthouse| PASS Sign in form | Checked the form submits only when all required fields are filled out. | Pass Signup link | Checked the signup link redirects to the signup page. | Pass